Harriet A. Roche: Second marriage

-After her return to Canada, Harriet married her second husband, Rev. Micail or Michael Boomer, of the Diocese of Huron, Ontario on 17 November 1878.

-Boomer was born in Ireland, and educated at the Royal Belfast Academical Institution, and at Trinity College, Dublin, having graduated from the latter in 1838, and there receiving the honorary degree of Doctor of Laws, in 1860.
+After her return to Canada, Roche married her second husband, Rev. Micail or Michael Boomer, of the Diocese of Huron, Ontario on 17 November 1878.
+Michael Boomer was born in Ireland, and educated at the Royal Belfast Academical Institution, and at Trinity College, Dublin, having graduated from the latter in 1838, and there receiving the honorary degree of Doctor of Laws, in 1860.
 He came to Canada in 1840; was ordained as a Deacon of the Anglican Church the same year by Bishop John Strachan, and as a Priest the following year.
 He was appointed to the mission of Galt, a position which he retained for more than thirty years.

-Harriet's second book, Notes From Our Log in South Africa; and, On Foot Through the Colonies at the Paris Exhibition, was published in London, Ontario by the Free Press Printing Company, 1880.
+Roche's second book, Notes From Our Log in South Africa; and, On Foot Through the Colonies at the Paris Exhibition, was published in London, Ontario by the Free Press Printing Company, 1880.
 The title page indicates the author as "Harriet A. Boomer, author of On Trek in the Transvaal".
 Dean Boomer died March 4, 1888.

-During the remainder of her life, Harriet Boomer performed volunteer work associated with the Church of England and was an active public speaker.
+During the remainder of her life, Roche performed volunteer work associated with the Church of England and was an active public speaker.
 She served as a member of the school board of London, Ontario, where she lived, and as president of the Toronto Local Council of Women (TLCW) circa 1900.
 She was a prominent member of the National Council of Women of Canada, which she helped to found in 1893.
 She was described as displaying "racy humor and sound common sense" at their meetings.
 She was regarded by Ishbel Hamilton-Gordon, Marchioness of Aberdeen and Temair as a personal friend and "a great feature in our National Council, for her tact & sense of humour has helped us over many a rough place."
 She served as President of the London Council and Vice-President for Ontario.
 At some point after Dean Boomer's death, she published Little Miss Ellerby and her big elephants: respectfully dedicated to all whom it may concern, a juvenile "dream" that is really about reducing parish debt.

-Mrs. Boomer presented a talk at the International Congress of Women in London, England, in 1899, speaking about children, religion, and education: it was published as "Connection between Home and School Life", by H. A. Boomer in volume two, Women in Education, of The International Congress of Women 1899, in seven volumes.
+Roche presented a talk at the International Congress of Women in London, England, in 1899, speaking about children, religion, and education: it was published as "Connection between Home and School Life", by H. A. Boomer in volume two, Women in Education, of The International Congress of Women 1899, in seven volumes.

-Mrs. Boomer died on 1 March 1921, in London, Ontario, Canada.
+Roche died on 1 March 1921, in London, Ontario, Canada.